March 11, 2015 // 3:00pm — 4:00pm

 February 26, 2015 // 9:00am — 10:30am

-The Wilson Center will host a panel to examine practical suggestions for reform of the current system of resolving international investment treaty disputes.
+The Wilson Center hosted a panel to examine practical suggestions for reform of the current system of resolving international investment treaty disputes.

 February 03, 2015 // 3:00pm — 5:00pm